9 Toxins That Cause Seizures in Dogs

 Human Medications

 There are both human and animal medications that can cause seizures in dogs.
 Talk to your vet about any side effects of medications or multiple medications taken together.
-Some human meds to look out for are: ibuprofen, chemotherapy drugs such as flourouracil cream (5-FU cream), phenylbutazone, metronidazole, ivermectin, or amphetamines.
+Some human meds to look out for are: ibuprofen, chemotherapy drugs such as flourouracil cream (5-FU cream), phenylbutazone, or amphetamines.
+Human medications such as metronidazole and ivermectin are commonly prescribed for animals in safe quantities, but because humans take different doses, might be toxic when ingesting the human dose.

 Sago Palms